oleg-agapov/de-zoomcamp-project/docs/04_prefect.md

 make prefect-build
 ```

-To start Prefect Agent locally:
+To start Prefect Agent locally (for testing and debugging):
 ```
 make prefect-agent
 ```